 During the first week, our theme will be the relation between the world of everyday perception and the world as described by science.
 We will pay special attention to the writings of the great 18th-century philosopher George Berkeley, who wrestled with this issue as it arose during the heyday of the Newtonian world view.
-Berkeley resided for a time in Newport, RI, and our course will include a trip to his home.
+Bishop Berkeley resided (1729-1731) at what is now the Whitehall Museum House in Newport, RI.
+Our class will visit Berkeley's home and gardens.

 During the second week, our theme will be philosophical questions about the nature of space and time.
 Among other things, we will read Einstein's own popular exposition of the Special Theory of Relativity, seeking to determine what bearing it has on various of the questions listed above.

 During the third week, we will turn to quantum physics, reading explanations of it for the layman and pondering its implications for determinism and observer-created reality.

 An important aspect of the course will be identifying arguments for philosophical conclusions and critically assessing them.
 Our reading materials will contain many argumentative passages on which we may practice this valuable skill.

 Brown’s Pre-College Program in the liberal arts and sciences, offering over 200 non-credit courses, one- to four-weeks long, taught on Brown’s campus.
 For students completing grades 9-12 by June 2021.Visit Program Page Information Sessions Learn How to Apply